ys1632/ICG_Project/README.md

 b.
 In the left window, click Configuration Properties to expand it.
 On the very top left, the Configuration drop-down, select All Configurations.
 c.
 Below Configuration Properties, select Linker -> Input.
 d.
 In the right window, click Additional Dependencies to activate this field.
 Type in "glew32.lib" .
 Then click OK.

-Remark on step d: Also type in "glut32.lib opengl32.lib glu32.lib" in case they cannot be automatically found during linking. <br>

 6. To compile, click on Build -> Build [project name] (or Rebuild [project name]).
 To run, click on Debug -> Start Without Debugging (or Ctrl+F5).

+Remark on step d: Also type in "glut32.lib opengl32.lib glu32.lib" in case they cannot be automatically found during linking.

 ##For Mac or Linux (not recommended)